jcrist/msgspec/docs/source/structs.rst

     True

-If you *are certain* that your struct types can *never* participate in a reference cycle, you *may* find a performance boost from setting ``nogc=True`` on a struct definition.
-This boost is tricky to measure in isolation, since it should only result in the garbage collector not running as frequently - an integration benchmark is recommended to determine if this is worthwhile for your workload.
+If you *are certain* that your struct types can *never* participate in a reference cycle, you *may* find a :ref:`performance boost
+<struct-gc-benchmark>` from setting ``nogc=True`` on a struct definition.
+This
+boost is tricky to measure in isolation, since it should only result in the garbage collector not running as frequently - an integration benchmark is recommended to determine if this is worthwhile for your workload.
 A workload is likely to benefit from this optimization in the following situations:

 - You're allocating a lot of struct objects at once (for example, decoding a large object).
 Setting ``nogc=True`` on these types will reduce the